livegnik/2way-poc-design/02-architecture/services-and-apps/03-app-backend-extensions.md

 # 03 App Backend Extensions

 ## 1. Purpose and scope

 App backend extensions are optional in-process services that belong to a single registered application slug and `app_id`.
-They expand an application's backend behavior without weakening the trust boundaries enforced by managers, system services, or interface layers.
-This specification defines how extensions are authored, packaged, registered, loaded, observed, and unloaded so independent teams can deliver backend code that coexists with the 2WAY platform without renegotiating contracts with every release.
+They let independent app teams expand backend behavior without weakening the trust boundaries enforced by managers, system services, or the interface layer.
+Extensions never replace managers; they provide app-specific orchestration while remaining inside the platform's fail-closed posture.

+This specification defines how extensions are authored, registered, packaged, loaded, observed, and unloaded so they coexist with the 2WAY platform without renegotiating contracts on every release.
+It codifies lifecycle, configuration, schema, capability, observability, and failure semantics that match the rest of the architecture corpus, enabling reviewers to audit application-owned logic using the same criteria as system-owned logic.
-This document sets the implementation requirements for extension lifecycle, OperationContext discipline, capability catalogs, scheduler integration, configuration exchange, schema contributions, and observability.
-It also defines how extensions interact with App Manager, system services, and protocol managers while maintaining fail-closed behavior.
-App extensions must follow all guarantees in the component model and protocol specifications; this document clarifies the additional rules that apply because extensions are application owned rather than platform owned.

 This specification references the following documents:

 * `01-protocol/00-protocol-overview.md`
+* `01-protocol/01-identifiers-and-namespaces.md`
 * `01-protocol/02-object-model.md`
 * `01-protocol/03-serialization-and-envelopes.md`
 * `01-protocol/04-cryptography.md`